Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 Aliasing `gettext` with `_` should be familiar to you, most of the other projects or languages use *underscore* `_` to mark translatable strings.

 Later on, you can run user `django-admin.py` to collect and compile translation files and make the internationalization and localization of your program much easier.

+As keeping creation and modification of the posts, we have created two fields called:

+* `created`: Will have a default value of creation `DateTime` by passing `auto_now_add` argument.
+So any time a post gets created, `created` default value would be set, after saving the `Post` instance it will never get updated.
+* `updated`: Get the same default `DateTime` value as `created` field but will change to current date time whenever `Post` instance get modified and saved.

+Both `created` and `updated` fields cannot not be modified from admin panel, because we have passed `editable` as argument with value of `False`.

 After we have defined our Blog's Post required fields, we have created two helpers as well.